fjpa121197/kickstarter-prediction-lner/README.md

 - `run_pipeline.sh`: bash script used to trigger the whole ml pipeline and run it using a docker container.

+- `.github/workflows/`: folder containing github workflow files that automatically test and run pipeline for new pushes to repo.

 ## Running locally

 In order to run this pipeline locally, proceed with cloning this repository to your local machine.